-No enrolments for courses extending over the whole year or for Session 1 only will be accepted from new students after the end of the second week of Session 1 (13 March 1981) except with the express approval of the Deputy Registrar (Student Services) and the Heads of the Schools concerned; no later year enrolments for courses extending over the whole year or for Session 1 only will be accepted after the end of the fourth week of Session 1 (27 March 1981) except with the express approval of the Deputy Registrar (Student Services) and the Heads of the Schools concerned; no later year enrolments for courses extending over the whole year or for Session 1 only will be accepted after the end of the fourth week of Session 1 (27 March 1981) except with the express approval of the Deputy Registrar (Student Services) and the Heads of Schools concerned.
-No enrolments for courses in Session 2 only will be accepted after the end of the express approval of the Deputy Registrar (Student Services) and the Heads of Schools concerned.
+No enrolments for courses extending over the whole year or for Session 1 only will be accepted from new students after the end of the second week of Session 1 (12 March 1982) except with the express approval of the Deputy Registrar (Student Services) and the Heads of the Schools concerned; no later year enrolments for courses extending over the whole year or for Session 1 only will be accepted after the end of the fourth week of Session 1 (25 March 1982) except with the express approval of the Deputy Registrar (Student Services) and the Heads of the Schools concerned.
+No enrolments for courses in Session 2 only will be accepted after the end of the second week of Session 2 (30 July 1982) except with the express approval of the Deputy Registrar (Student Services) and the Heads of the Schools concerned.